 The Banana Bend Archery Club makes a perfect family outing on the first Sunday of a month.
 It is safe for kids to have fun and practice archery, along with adults.

 The place is famous for its 3D shoot practice.
-Located at Baytown, Texas, it provides ample facilities for their Club members, including discounts and regular access throughout the week.
+Located in Baytown, Texas, it provides ample facilities for its Club members, including discounts and regular access throughout the week.
 Availing of their membership is pretty easy.
-You only have to drop by for any event and wait till their response.
+You only have to drop by for any event and wait for their response.

 The Banana Bend Archery Club is, overall, an exciting outdoor practice, particularly for 3D events.